- Build a compact Artifact Dependency Graph (ADG), tracking every source code file incorporated into each built artifact.

 GitBOM proposes a solution to the completeness and the efficiency challenges facing other supply chain tools.

-- By correlating every piece of software with a verifiable and complete tree of all the “ingredients” that went into it (source files, dependencies, object files, etc.), GitBOM enables the identification of software derived from sources known to contain vulnerabilities.
+- By correlating every piece of software with a verifiable and complete Artifact Dependency Graph (ADG) of all the “ingredients” that went into it (source files, dependencies, object files, etc.), GitBOM enables the identification of software derived from sources known to contain vulnerabilities.

 - GitBOM only includes the minimum information – a “fingerprint” – of the dependency graph to enable efficient run-time scanning for a known-vulnerable artifact

-- A GitBOM artifact tree can be cross-referenced against known vulnerabilities, regardless of the dependency depth or language.
+- A GitBOM Artifact Dependency Graph (ADG) can be cross-referenced against known vulnerabilities, regardless of the dependency depth or language.

 How does GitBOM work?